AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/custom-attribution-model-and-setup.md

 ---
 unique-page-id: 18874779
-description: Custom Attribution Model and Setup - Marketo Measure - Product Documentation
+description: Custom Attribution Model and Setup - [!DNL Marketo] Measure - Product Documentation
 title: Custom Attribution Model and Setup
 exl-id: 7b156db2-9ac6-4d32-ac67-06c0aa15d651
 ---
 # Custom Attribution Model and Setup {#custom-attribution-model-and-setup}

-See below for an overview of Marketo Measure's custom attribution model and how to set it up.
+See below for an overview of [!DNL Marketo] Measure's custom attribution model and how to set it up.

 ## Custom Attribution Model {#custom-attribution-model}